yokosogithub/GeoGit/doc/manpages/source/init.rst

 OPTIONS
 *******

---config  <config_param> <config_value> 		Sets a configuration parameter used to init the repository.
+--config  <config_param>=<config_value>[,<config_param>=<config_value>...]
+Sets a configuration parameter used to init the repository.
 Configuration parameters mostly refer to the storage options for the differents elements of the repository.
 The following parameters are available:

 	- storage.graph : sets the storage to use for the graph database.
 Valid values are 'tinkergraph', 'mongodb' and 'neo4j'
 	- storage.objects : sets the storage to use for the objects database.
 Valid values are 'bdbje' and 'mongodb'